pragmaticivan/mikro-orm-entity-factory/README.md

 <img src="https://img.shields.io/npm/dw/mikro-orm-entity-factory" alt="NPM Downloads" />
 </a>

+# This repository is retired.
+Please use https://mikro-orm.io/docs/seeding#using-entity-factories instead

 A module for saving bulk entities for E2E database testing.

 This module is a rewrite of the [typeorm-entity-factory](https://github.com/adamdubicki/typeorm-entity-factory) using [MikroORM](https://github.com/mikro-orm/mikro-orm).